GrapheneCt/VitaMonoLoader/README.md

 ### Compiling C# code
 1. Compile your C# code to managed .dll by executing: ```mcs -sdk:2 -target:library -out:<MyDllName>.dll <MySrcName>.cs```
 2. Compile your managed .dll to AOT assembly .s by executing: ```mono-xcompiler.exe --aot=full,asmonly,nodebug,static <MyDllName>.dll```
+3. Add AOT assembly .s files as compile targets in your Vita app project
+4. __Your PSP2 application must be compiled in ARM mode:__
+- For VDS (SCE SDK): use -Xthumb=0 (can also be set in project settings)
+- For vitasdk: compile with -marm
 ### Using AOT assembly on PSP2
 1. Copy managed .dll file to ```app0:Media/Managed```
 2. Add AOT assembly .s file as compilation target in your PSP2 self project